papampi/nvOC_by_fullzero_Community_Release/README.md

 Note that original nvOC startup method is based upon gnome-terminal profile.
 You can edit or disable this in termianl preferences.

-3. Navigate to miners subfolder and fetch that submodule
+3. Update the miners submodule

-The correct git revision is automatically selected, which is the default basic one for the main nvOC tree you cloned.
+Just do 'git submodule update --init --remote miners', the correct git revision is automatically selected, which is the one linked to the nvOC tree you cloned.

-4. Run the nvOC_mienr_update.sh script to install the standard nvOC miner suite.
+4. Run the nvOC_miner_update.sh script to install the standard nvOC miner suite.

 You can refer to https://github.com/papampi/nvOC_miners README for more help on how to update or enrich your miner collection in future